Lindsey-R/psy8712-final/README.md

 ### Project Description
 The project focuses on answering three research questions with the above dataset:
-1. Are there mean differences in GRE Verbal and GRE Quant scores between male and female?
+1. Is there a significant sex difference on GRE Verbal / Quantitative score?
-2. What is the correlation pattern between GPA and GRE based on interactions of demographic groups (separated by sex x age x citizenship x major)?
+2. What are the correlations between GRE Verbal / Quantitative score with GPA across different demographic groups (separated by sex, age, citizenship, and major)?
-3. How well can we predict 1st-year GPA with GRE scores and demographic information using maching learning models?
+3. How well can I predict 1st-Year GPA with GRE and demographic information using machine learning models?

 ### Project Reproduce
 * To reproduce the current R project, one can first download the "GRE IVY.sav" file from the above link and put it in the "data" folder.